SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 find fault with someone/something - to criticize someone or something, especially without good reasons:
 He's always finding fault with my work.

-participate - (verb) to take part in or become involved in an activity:
-She never participates in any of our discussions, does she?

-anyways - We use the term 'anyways' to show we will do something even though there is a good reason not to:
-It was raining but I went jogging anyways.
-I was afraid to do it, but I did it anyways.

 thoroughly (VERY MUCH) - (adverb) completely, very much:
 I thoroughly enjoyed the performance.